-University of Seville daylighting method · validated
+A faithful reimplementation of the University of Seville method

-Turn a Daylight Factor into Overcast Daylight Autonomy — instantly.
+Turn a Daylight Factor into overcast daylight autonomy, instantly.

 3